 - Faculty have submitted supportive recommendations and evaluations.

 Completed applications are reviewed in the order they are received.
 Awards are announced on April 1 (unless it falls on a weekend in which case awards are announced on the following Monday) and posted on the website.
 All applicants will receive an e-mail notification of the outcome of their applications.
-The SURF Directors awards SURF fellowships on recommendation by a SURF Selection Committee composed of faculty mentors from the department of Biochemistry and Molecular Biology.
+The SURF Program Director awards SURF fellowships on recommendation by a SURF Selection Committee composed of faculty mentors from the department of Biochemistry and Molecular Biology.

 SURF students receive a $4000 stipend.
 The stipend is taxable income and will be reported on relevant tax forms.